Tashi Namgyal Academy: Beginnings

 The year 1959 was a landmark in the annals of the institution.
-On the auspicious occasion of the opening of the Annexe of Tashi Namgyal Academy, the main school building on 14 April 1959, His Highness Sir Tashi Namgyal outlined the reason for which the school was renamed as Tashi Namgyal Academy.
+On the opening of the Annexe of Tashi Namgyal Academy, the main school building on 14 April 1959, Tashi Namgyal outlined the reason for which the school was renamed as Tashi Namgyal Academy.
 He said, "In the past it has been difficult for children of poor parents to enjoy the advantage of the best possible schooling as they could not afford admission to the more highly organized institution in Darjeeling, Kalimpong and elsewhere.
 It has been decided, therefore, to build up an institution in Sikkim itself which would stand comparison with the best institution of its kind outside the country.
 This institution would not be a substitute for, but in addition to the normal type of High Schools that has been established in other parts of Sikkim.
-As, however, the standard of teaching would be of a higher level of a special nature, the institution being designated as an "Academy".
+As, however, the standard of teaching would be of a higher level of a special nature, the institution being designated as an "Academy"."

 In course of time, when we also have been able to establish, in addition to the Academy the usual pattern of High School in Gangtok, the fees for admission to the Academy will be proportionately raised.
 But the Darbar will ensure that there will be ample scope for meritorious children of poor parents to gain admission to the Academy on the result of Competitive Scholarship Examinations.

-Apart from the purpose, this academy will provide a higher quality of schooling within Sikkim itself, an equally important objective will be to impart a pattern of education particularly suited to special needs of Sikkim.
-Our patterns of education should, therefore, be so designed that students will be inspired with love of country and that from this love of country should arise also this view that we have chosen the new motto – for the Academy – "Service Through Knowledge".
-For it is their hope that the knowledge that will be imparted here will be directed, above all, to service, and such service must comprise, above all, service to country.
+Tashi Namgyal Academy states it will provide a higher quality of schooling within Sikkim itself, also to impart a pattern of education particularly suited to special needs of Sikkim.
+The academy also has a motto which is "Service Through Knowledge".
 The new school crest has been designed on the pattern of traditional Sikkimese Art.
 It portrays the sword that cuts away ignorance, symbolizing knowledge, while the Mountains that form the background are the mountains of the motherland, the sacred peak of Khangchendzonga.
-And so, its crest too, symbolizes the spirit of the Academy, which is the seeking of knowledge not for its own sake, but for service to country and in the spirit of Sikkim’s culture and religious heritage.
+The crest symbolizes the spirit of the Academy, which is the seeking of knowledge not for its own sake, but for service to country and in the spirit of Sikkim’s culture and religious heritage.

 "In opening this new Annex, I express my confident hope that Academy will in due course, rear citizens of whom Sikkim will have reason to be proud, that it will grow in stature and gain in luster as the cradle of Sikkim’s future generations and so the molder of her destiny."